Washington, D.C., Special Flight Rules Area: Location

 The original Washington ADIZ was roughly co-extensive with the Class B airspace around Washington.
 On August 30, 2007, the dimensions of the ADIZ were changed to a 30 nmi circle centered on the Ronald Reagan Washington National Airport (DCA) VOR/DME (located at 38°51′34″N 77°2′11″W), with a small triangular cutout for Leesburg Executive Airport (JYO).
 This change reduced the size of the ADIZ by 1800 sqmi and removed 33 airports from its coverage.

 Flight Restricted Zone

 Within the ADIZ is an even more sensitive zone designated the Washington, D.C.
 Metropolitan Area Flight Restricted Zone (DC FRZ).
 The DC FRZ extends approximately 13–15 nmi around the DCA VOR/DME.
 Flight within the FRZ is restricted to governmental, certain scheduled commercial and a limited set of waivered flights.
-Three general aviation airports (known as the "Maryland 3" or the "DC 3") are located inside the DC FRZ: College Park Airport (CGS), Washington Executive/Hyde Field (W32), and Potomac Airport (VKX).
+Two general aviation airports (known as the "Maryland 3" or the "DC 3") are located inside the DC FRZ: College Park Airport (CGS) and Potomac Airport (VKX).
+Washington Executive/Hyde Field (W32) closed permanently in 2022.